Coming Soon to AppExchange — 2026

 allowPastDatesBooleantrueWhen OFF, only today and future dates are selectable.

-minDateDateEarliest selectable date.
+minDateDateEarliest selectable date (YYYY-MM-DD format).

-maxDateDateLatest selectable date.
+maxDateDateLatest selectable date (YYYY-MM-DD format).

 defaultDatesString[]Pre-selected dates in ISO format (YYYY-MM-DD).
+These dates will appear selected when the calendar opens.

 disabledDatesString[]Dates that cannot be selected (shown greyed out).

 availableDatesString[]Only these dates are selectable; all others are disabled.
+Useful for court dates, appointment slots, etc.

-autoJumpToFirstAvailableBooleanfalseWhen ON with Available Dates set, opens to the month of the first available date.
+autoJumpToFirstAvailableBooleanfalseWhen ON with availableDates set, opens the calendar to the month of the first available date.

 Output Controls